shafia31/To-Do-App/README.md

 # To-Do App
- To-do app is a daily task note down.
+ To-do app is a web app to note daily task in the form of list.